About ETA

 Michael Zitterkopf

-Michael Zitterkopf served as Tennis Director at Eagle Tennis Club, where his vision and leadership helped grow the club's programs and reputation across Idaho.
-His strategic perspective and passion for developing competitive players at every level shape ETA's curriculum design and competitive programming.
+Michael served as Tennis Director at Eagle Tennis Club, where his leadership helped grow the club's programs across Idaho.
+His perspective and passion for developing competitive players shape ETA's curriculum design and competitive programming.

 Lucy Merrick

-Lucy Merrick came up through Eagle Tennis Club's junior program and carried the spirit of that training into her competitive career.
-As a founding member of ETA's coaching staff, Lucy works directly with junior players — offering the unique perspective of someone who was recently exactly where they are.
+Lucy came up through Eagle Tennis Club's junior program and carried that into her competitive career.
+She works directly with junior players, offering the perspective of someone who was recently exactly where they are.

 Eliott McPeak